Mitch Garver Player Props: Rangers vs. White Sox

-The Texas Rangers, including Mitch Garver and his .517 slugging percentage over his past 10 games, take on starting pitcher Dylan Cease and the Chicago White Sox at Globe Life Field, Wednesday at 8:05 PM ET.
+On Thursday, Mitch Garver (.533 slugging percentage in past 10 games, including two home runs) and the Texas Rangers face the Chicago White Sox, whose starting pitcher will be Touki Toussaint.
+First pitch is at 2:05 PM ET.

-In his most recent game, he notched a home run while going 1-for-3 against the White Sox.
+In his most recent game, he went 1-for-4 against the White Sox.

 Mitch Garver Game Info & Props vs. the White Sox